-Fine wine has grown to become a popular asset-backed investment, with the collector market booming during the pandemic and bringing exciting diversification options to retail investors.
+Fine wine has grown to become a popular asset-backed investment, with the collector market booming during the pandemic and the asset class proving to be more popular than ever in the face of rising inflation.

 At stake, and very much assumed, is access to authentic and genuine stock.
 The world’s finest wine producers have long been integrating sophisticated anti-fraud measures into their products to stay ahead of counterfeiters, yet it’s difficult to keep fake bottles out of the system, and harder to kick them out once inside.